 38Estimating future costs based on global learning rates instead of taking costs directly from existing literature offers the advantage of creating an own simple state-of-the-art scenario with assumptions that can be flexibly changed and updated.
-Recent major cost projections (DNV GL, 2019; IEA, 2019c, stated policies scenario) make assumptions on the expansion of renewable energies, which are not seen as ambitious enough for this study.
+Recent major cost projections (DNV GL, 2019; IEA, 2019d, stated policies scenario) make assumptions on the expansion of renewable energies, which are not seen as ambitious enough for this study.
 Older cost estimates, mainly from integrated assessment models, are already outdated (Krey et al., 2019).

-most favourable locations.
+Renewable electricity sources, such as wind and PV, are generally characterised by intermittency and a low utilisation - usually below a capacity factor of 50% for wind and below 25% for PV - even in the most favourable locations.
 Hours where a generator produces at close to full capacity are relatively rare. electrolysers are capital-intensive pieces of equipment and should therefore experience a high utilisation to be as economical as possible.
 Consequently, combining an electrolyser with a low capacity factor RES such as a wind turbine, a 1:1 pairing of electrolyser to generator capacity is likely not to result in the lowest possible LCOH for the combined system.
 Instead, it may be more advantageous to install an electrolyser with a capacity lower than that of the paired RES.
 The electrolyser could then be operated at a higher annual capacity factor, while some of the peak output of the RES would have to be curtailed.39